 In such solar cells, the active layer is composed of amorphous organic materials with semiconductive properties.
 These materials are often conjugated polymers.
 Conjugation may be described as the overlap of p-orbitals that leads to the delocalization of pi-electrons across the chain of aligned p-orbitals.
 The absence of any crystallographic structure, compared with inorganic materials that wring their semiconductive properties out of their crystallographic structure, leads to a low dielectric constant (εr=2-4).
 Thus it results in tightly bonded excitons (electron-hole pair).
 The Frenkel exciton binding energy is comprised between 0.3 and 1eV: that is large and it prevents exciton dissociation by an electrical field.

-That leads in 1995 to the development of bulk heterojuctions, simultaneously with polymer-fullerene by Prof. Alan Heeger in UC Santa Barbara and with polymer-polymer blends by Prof. Sir Richard Friend in Cambridge University.
-Bulk heterojunction involve the mix of a donor and an acceptor materials as an active layer.
+That leads in 1995 to the development of bulk heterojunctions, simultaneously with polymer-fullerene by Prof. Alan Heeger in UC Santa Barbara and with polymer-polymer blends by Prof. Sir Richard Friend in Cambridge University.
+Bulk heterojunction involves the mix of a donor and acceptor materials as an active layer.
 As shown on the figure, distances electrons and holes have to travel before being collected are much reduced and the surface of such nanostructured materials is largely enhanced.
 That lead to much higher performances.

 Traditional structures were made using the model of silicon solar cells in which the photons were going through the anode before being converted to exciton in the bulk heterojunction.
-However it has been shown that an inverted structure behave much better and was more stable.
+However, it has been shown that an inverted structure behaves much better and was more stable.

 The working principle of these cells is very easy: in the Bulk heterojunction, incident photons are absorbed, that leads to the creation of an exciton.
 These excitons can diffuse within the material, before being separated as a hole-electron pair.
 Each carrier is transported to a transport layer toward its respective electrode.